material-components/material-components-web/docs/authoring-components.md

 # Authoring Components

-This document serves as a reference for developing components either directly for MDC-Web or external components that would like to interface with the MDC-Web ecosystem.
+This document serves as a reference for developing components either directly for MDC Web or external components that would like to interface with the MDC Web ecosystem.

 > Please note that since this project is still in its early stages of development, these practices may be subject to change.
 They will stabilize as we near towards a full release.